-- tracking down the person who registered the domain;
+- track down the person who registered the domain;

-- assessing what a fair market value for the domain name is and negotiating on your behalf;
+- assess what a fair market value for the domain name is and negotiate on your behalf;

-- making the technical transfer and/or sending payment.
+- make the technical transfer and/or sending payment.

 Here are some domain brokers you can work with.
 All offer different services for different fees.